sealink/timely/README.md

 * TrackableDateSet: Recording set of dates processed/processing
 * TemporalPatterns: Various other classes related to time, e.g. Frequency

+It includes the following rails extensions (only loaded if inside rails project):
+* Date Group, a date range which can also be limited to WeekDays, e.g. all weekends between March and April
+* Season, a collection of Date Groups
+* weekdays_field, a way to declare an integer field to store weekdays (weekdays is stored as 7 bit integer)
+* acts_as_seasonal, a way to declare a season_id foreign key as well as some helper methods

 # INSTALLATION

 gem install timely